 Not only has Clinton previously called for deporting Central American children seeking asylum as a means of sending a “responsible message” to deter families from sending their children to the United States — she has also played a role in facilitating the 2009 coup of the democratically elected Honduran president that helped to destabilize the country.

 This U.S. foreign policy of regime change in Central America is what the Green Party’s presidential candidate, Jill Stein, says is driving the ongoing refugee crisis and must be reversed in order to stem the flow of asylum seekers into the United States.

 Like the Democratic candidates, Stein is calling for temporary protective status for Central American asylum seekers and for full due process in all immigration proceedings.

 “My feeling is that [the ICE raids] border on a crime against humanity; I’m not sure they meet the definition of that, but I have to say emotionally, it’s shocking and very disturbing that the Obama administration is raiding and deporting women and children who are fleeing violence and sending them back to a high probability of death,” Stein told Truthout.

-Stein visited the immigrant-family jail in Karnes, Texas, in 2015, and was chased off the property by security guards.
-She sees the ongoing refugee crisis as interconnected with the war on drugs, free trade agreements like NAFTA, weapons profiteering and a foreign policy of regime change in Latin America.
+Stein visited the immigrant family jail in Karnes, Texas, in 2015, and was chased off the property by security guards.
+She sees the ongoing refugee crisis as interconnected with the war on drugs, free trade agreements like the North American Free Trade Agreement, weapons profiteering and a foreign policy of regime change in Latin America.